 What is constructive criticism, though, and how does it differ from nagging?
 Well, the line separating the two is super-subjective to the person receiving it.
-But as a rule of thumb, the difference essentially comes down to how you want to make your partner feel.
-Chances are, if you want them to feel good, your wording is going to be a heck of a lot different than if you’re trying to be hurtful.
+But as a general rule, the difference essentially comes down to how you want to make your partner feel.
+Chances are, if you want them to feel good, your wording is going to be a heck of a lot different than if you're trying to be hurtful.
 And to be sure, the difference is important, since nagging—which can skew demeaning, hurtful, and disrespectful—can actually be damaging to their health.

 A new study published in Health Psychology says having a partner who is overly critical can shorten your lifespan.
 Clinical psychologist and relationship expert Carla Manly, PhD says this finding makes sense: someone who feels a regular fear of being told they're doing something incorrectly may live in a state of fight-or-flight, which puts stress on the cardiovascular system, and is, not surprisingly, no good for longevity.

 Of course, regardless of whether your feedback skews more toward nagging or constructive, no one is contending that you intend it to compromise your partner's health.
 In fact, you don't want to harm them at all—you just want them to fold towels a different way, right?
 Well, to make sure you are actually helpful (and certainly not harmful) in your delivery of feedback, below Dr. Manly provides three key rules for distinguishing what constructive criticism is from simply being overly critical.

 3 tips to make sure you're using constructive criticism, not nagging, in your delivery of feedback.

 1. Gauge whether feedback is wanted

 If your partner isn't actually open to hearing your thoughts, you offering them won't be helpful in effect.
 To find out if this is the case, Dr. Manly suggests simply asking, "Hey, would you like some constructive feedback?"
 This, she says, "is very different than just giving it without asking."